microsoft/WindowsAppSDK/docs/roadmap.md

 ## 2022 and Beyond

 In the future, you can expect multiple releases per year from the Windows App SDK team.
 We will continue to improve app compatibility and deliver new capabilities.
+One of our top features for a future release is XAML Islands, which will allow you to use WinUI 3 controls in an existing WPF/WinForms/etc app.
+We'll share more details when we have a more concrete schedule, but that's one of our top requests!